 The Center for Inner City Studies provides students with general education courses, and courses that will assist them with any NEIU major/career pursuit.
 Also students can pursue a BACHELOR'S OR MASTER'S DEGREE IN INNER CITY STUDIES.
-For course listings and descriptions, please refer to the COLLEGE OF EDUCATION under Inner City Studies Education.
+For course listings and descriptions, please refer to the COLLEGE OF EDUCATION under Inner City Studies Education (Masters Degree in Educational Leadership/School Leadership/Type 75.